Nicolás Sosa

-Nicolás Sosa Sánchez (born 6 April 1996), also known as "NicKiller," is a Uruguayan professional footballer who plays as a forward for Primera División Uruguaya club River Plate.
+Nicolás Sosa Sánchez (born 6 April 1996), also known as "NicKiller," is a Uruguayan professional footballer who plays as a forward for Uruguayan Primera División club Racing de Montevideo.

 "NicKiller" represented his team, León, in the first edition of the eLiga MX, an eSports tournament with the FIFA 20 game.
 In the Final, he beat Santiago Cáseres who represented América, making León the first Champion of the Tournament.